|Weight||96kg (15st 1lb)|

-A product of St George’s School in Harpenden, Owen has been studying Business at Hertfordshire University and also spent time on loan with Bedford Blues.
+A product of St George’s School in Harpenden, Owen studied Business at Hertfordshire University and also spent time on loan with Bedford Blues.
 He began playing rugby league at the age of eight, for Wigan St Patricks, like his father.
 Owen most admires All Blacks fly half Dan Carter and wore the No.12 jersey at union before switching to fly half.

 Rugby’s distinctly in the family with loose forward Sean O’Loughlin, his uncle, playing for Wigan Warriors, England and Great Britain.
 His father Andy, who was Saracens’ first-team coach and is now the England backs coach, had followed a similar path.